mauritssilvis/challenges/java/basic_maven_project_intellij/README.md

 ```

 To solve this problem, ensure the project object model, `pom.xml`, contains at least the `project` root element.
-This root element can be included without,
+This root element can be included without any attributes:

 ```xml
 <project></project>
 ```

-or with the optional XML preamble and namespace information,
+Alternatively, specify the optional XML preamble and namespace information:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>